Buying a home when you have bad credit is a difficult endeavor.

 The ratio of the balance on your credit cards compared to the credit limit is called your credit utilization ratio.
 If you have a $1000 limit on a card with a $600 balance, your credit utilization ratio is 60%, which is considered very high.
 You want to pay down the balances on all of your cards as low as possible.
 The lower the balances are, the higher your credit score will be.

 A pay for delete agreement means the creditor agrees to remove the collection account from your credit report entirely when you pay it off.

 If you have any collections on your credit report, contact the creditor and see if you can do a pay for delete.
 By correcting any errors on your credit report and paying down the balances on your credit card accounts, you will maximize your credit score quickly.
 This is important so you can have the highest credit score possible when a mortgage lender pulls your credit report.
 This will improve your chances of being approved to buy a house with bad credit.

 Buying a House with Bad Credit

-Even for borrowers with low credit scores the American dream of homeownership still exists, although with a higher interest rate.
+Even for borrowers with low credit scores, the American dream of homeownership still exists, although with a higher interest rate.
 Make sure you check your credit and fix any errors.

 Maximize your credit score by paying down your credit card balances.
 If you have collections, negotiate with them to remove the account if you pay them off.

-Many people ask the same question. how to buy a house with bad credit?
+Many people ask the same question.
+How to buy a house with bad credit?
 While it’s not an easy task, it’s not impossible.

 FHA loans are the best fit for consumers with a poor credit history.
-If you’re unable to get approved for an FHA mortgage you can work on improving your credit using using the strategies in this article or credit repair.
+If you’re unable to get approved for an FHA mortgage, you can work on improving your credit using the strategies in this article or credit repair.